-Bungie Previews ‘Destiny 2: Warmind’ Changes Like Heroic Strikes With Rotating Modifiers
+Bungie Previews ‘Destiny 2: Warmind’ Changes, Like Heroic Strikes With Rotating Modifiers

 Destiny 2: Warmind launches next week and will represent a significant shift in how the game plays on the PlayStation 4, Xbox One, and PC.
-Bungie provided a preview of some of those changes Thursday with the promise of the full slate of details to drop alongside the Warmind expansion release next week.
+Bungie provided a preview of some of those changes on Thursday with the promise of the full slate of details to drop alongside the Warmind expansion release next week.

 The Warmind and the start of Season 3 in Destiny 2 starts Tuesday, May at 2 p.m.
-ET / 11 a.m.
+ET/11 a.m.
 PT across all platforms.
-The Xbox One will need 50 GB of space to download the game while the PC requires 68 GB and the PS4 will eat up the most at 71 GB.
+The Xbox One will need 50 GB of space to download the game, while the PC requires 68 GB and the PS4 will eat up the most at 71 GB.

-Bungie did not have much time between the release of Destiny 2 to the PC and the launch of the Curse of Osiris expansion at the start of December 2017 to make significant changes to the game.
+Bungie did not have much time between the release of Destiny 2 to the PC and the launch of the Curse of Osiris expansion at the start of December, 2017, to make significant changes to the game.
 That led to a huge amount of disappointment among the fanbase that does not appear to be repeated with the release of Warmind.
-The developers are addressing several major complaints from the community with this release even though more will still be outstanding.
+The developers are addressing several major complaints from the community with this release, even though more comments will still be outstanding.

-As previously covered, Ranked Crucible matches are coming with seasonal rewards and there is also the ability to play Private matches.
-Additionally, the Exotic weapons are getting an overhaul plus receiving Masterwork variants.
+As previously covered, Ranked Crucible matches are coming with seasonal rewards and there is also the ability to play private matches.
+Additionally, the Exotic weapons are getting an overhaul, plus receiving Masterwork variants.
 Bungie has also previewed the horde-like end-game mode, Escalation Protocol, which will be available in the Mars Hellas Basin play space with its own unique set of rewards.

 This Week at Bungie, we're counting down the minutes till Warmind.https://t.co/IKtONxIhlP pic.twitter.com/N40Aq8s0rO